-Management is responsible for the enforcement of this policy and for ensuring that decisions regarding work schedules and work privileges are fair and equitable.
-No policy or procedure shall be used to discriminate against any individual or group because age, race, color, disability, religion, national origin, veteran’s status, genetic information, sex (including pregnancy), sexual orientation, gender identity or status, or gender expression, except where such distinction is required by law.
+Management is responsible for the enforcement of this policy and for ensuring that decisions regarding work locations, schedules and privileges are fair and equitable.
+No policy or procedure shall be used to discriminate against any individual or group because of age, race, color, disability, religion, national origin, veteran’s status, genetic information, sex (including pregnancy), sexual orientation, gender identity or status, or gender expression, except where such distinction is required by law.

-Benefits of Program to the Employee:
+Benefits of Program to the Employee